 Factors Affecting Water Density: Several factors can influence the density of water:

-- Temperature: As covered, water's density changes with temperature.
+- Temperature: As noted, water's density changes with temperature.
 It is densest at around 4°C. Above this temperature, density decreases as water expands.
 Below 4°C, density also decreases as water molecules form a crystalline structure (ice) with more space between them.

 - Salinity: Dissolved salts increase water density.
 This is why saltwater is denser than freshwater.
 The higher the salinity, the greater the density.